-Use a level to confirm the unit is level.
-Level should be placed along top edge and side edge as shown.

-2. If the unit is not level,

-remove grille and adjust legs as
+- Use a level to confirm the unit is level.
+Level should be placed along top edge and side edge as shown. - If the unit is not level, remove grille and adjust legs as necessary.
+Use included tool to adjust the height of the rear legs.

-necessary.